hhalim/Shift.Demo.Client/README.md

 ## Quick Start
 - Run the sql script to create Shift database in [/setup/create_db.sql](https://github.com/hhalim/Shift.Demo.Client/blob/master/setup/create_db.sql).
 - If you want to use Redis cache, setup and create a Redis instance.
+Refer to [Shift Quick Setup](https://github.com/hhalim/Shift/wiki/Quick-Start#infrastructure-setup) for link to Redis windows MSI installation package.
 - Open the solution in Visual Studio, update the App.config connection string and cache.
 ```
 <connectionStrings>